-We investigate the crystallization kinetics of these two distinct NC systems under identical assembly conditions of temperature, initial volume fraction, and surfactant concentration by monitoring the SAXS pattern during droplet evaporation using a recently developed method.
-At early times, the azimuthally averaged scattering pattern features a diffuse signal corresponding to a dilute dispersion of PbS NCs dispersed within the emulsion droplets, as shown in Figure 5d.
-After 3.2 h of drying, a broad feature begins to emerge from the background around 0.8 nm-1.
+tion, by monitoring the SAXS pattern during droplet evaporation using a recently-developed method.
+16 At early times, the azimuthally-averaged scattering pattern features a diffuse signal corresponding to a dilute dispersion of PbS NCs dispersed within the emulsion droplets, as shown in Fig. 5d.
+After 3.2 hours of drying, a broad feature begins to emerge from the background around $0.8nm^{-1}$.
 Within a few minutes, this broad signal develops into three distinct reflection peaks.
-Over the course of additional 1.5 h, these peaks shift toward larger wavevectors while increasing in intensity and sharpness.
+Over the course of additional 1.5 hours, these peaks shift towards larger wavevectors while increasing in intensity and sharpness.
 These real-time observations describe the process of nucleation, followed by the simultaneous growth and compression of the supercrystalline lattice.
-By dividing the late-time scattering pattern by the form factor, we can extract the structure factor shown at the bottom of Figure 5d, consistent with a FCC structure of average crystal size $\xi \approx 592$ nm and a surface-tosurface distance between nearest neighbors of $d \approx 2.0$ nm, as calculated by the difference between the nearest-neighbor distance and the average NC diameter.
+16 By dividing the late-time scattering pattern by the form factor, we can extract the structure factor shown at the bottom of Fig. 5d, consistent with a FCC structure of average crystal size $\xi \approx 592nm$ and a surface-to-surface distance between nearest neighbors of $d \approx 2.0nm$, as calculated by the difference between the nearest-neighbor distance and the average NC diameter.